 You can also serve it cold in udon salad, alongside fresh vegetables, eggs, and shredded chicken.
-Pair it with prawn or shrimp and you get a variety of seafood udon dishes.
+Pair it with prawn or shrimp, and you’ll get a variety of seafood udon dishes.

 Ramen is also excellent as a soup or stir-fry.
 Mix it with eggs and you can make a ramen omelet or frittata.

-Other toppings that go well with this versatile noodle include but are not limited to sliced pork, scallions, and nori (seaweed).
+Other toppings that go well with this versatile noodle include (but aren’t limited to) sliced pork, scallions, and nori (seaweed).

 Dried ramen noodles are super easy to make.

 - First, boil 2½ cups of water in a saucepan.

 - Then, add the noodles and let them cook for 2 minutes.

 - Once the noodles start to soften, add the flavor packet, and stir thoroughly.

 - Do not pour away any cooking liquid as you will also lose flavor.